micgreene/caps-cloud/README.md

 1. node pickup.js to begin creation of pickup messages every 3 seconds
 2. node driver.js to begin processing of pickup messages and creation of delivered messages
-3. node vendor.js to begin processing of delivered messages
+3. node vendor.js to begin processing of delivered messages and creation of accepted messages

 ### Expected Operation
 1. pickup.js will post the “pickup” message